lichao14442/RiGi/README.md

 Introduction

-SignalGraph is a Matlab-based tool for Deep Learning Toolbox.
+RiGi is a Matlab-based tool for Deep Learning Toolbox.
 The original version is developed in our personal time.
 If it can help the users, it's great.

 Floders:
-  layer: the basic layer, it contents linear, bias, mse, nonlinear,...( it will be fulled with other layers)
+  layer: the basic layer, it contents linear, bias, mse, nonlinear,...( it will be fulled with other layers)\n
   stack: the stack layer, user only need to write the set and initialization M files, the readme.txt will be help.
   model: used to build model.
   trainer: the trainer.